GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 try (CloudClient dlp = CloudClient.create()) {
   // make a request with the client
 }
 {{< /tab >}}
+{{< tab header="Python" >}}
+# Initialize client that will be used to send requests.
+This client only
+# needs to be created once, and can be reused for multiple requests.
+After
+# completing all of your requests, call the "__exit__" method on the client to
+# safely clean up any remaining background resources.
+Alternatively, use the
+# client as a context amnager.
+with dlp_v2.DlpServiceClient() as dlp_client:
+    # make a request with the client
+{{< /tab >}}
 {{< /tabpane >}}